Lazula/cryptopals/README.md

 While I try to maintain a basic level of security in all my programs, these are a bit loose since they aren't really "programs" proper.
 What I'm trying to say is that you probably shouldn't put a suid bit on these.

+Signed chars are used for ASCII text (null-terminated strings).
+Unsigned chars are used whenever binary safety is needed.

 Tools used:
 * tmux - Session management
 * vim - All text file editing